HelmOar/Employee-Checker/README.md

 ## Description
-Employee-Checker is a command-line application whcih manages a company's Employee database, using Node.js, Inquirer and MySql.
-Emplyoyee-CHecker allows the user to easily view and interact with information stored in a SQL data base.
+Employee-Checker is a command-line application which manages a company's Employee database, using Node.js, Inquirer and MySql.
+Emplyoyee-Checker allows the user to easily view and interact with information stored in a SQL data base.
 This interface, known as a content management systems (CMS), alllows the Employer to view departments, roles and employees, to add to these and to update Employee data.
+The application also has a delete employee function.

 ## Table of Contents